 I will take a departure from the normal content of this blog, to touch upon a topic that has recently become important in my life and my family’s life: taking care of your body – especially your teeth.
 My children have long been afraid of the dentist – and for good reason too.
 They have had unpleasant experiences during dental exams with their previous dentist, and as a result, do not ever want to visit a dentist again.
 I tried my best to explain to them why it was important to regularly (every 6 months) visit a dentist for an oral exam, but couldn’t put together the right things to tell them.
 So, I asked for help from my friend who works in the dental industry, and she pointed me to an unpublished article she had once written about the importance of oral care, and how it is connected to the rest of your body.
 Her friend, Dr. Pham, was very helpful in giving her practical advice, which she later put into her article.
-Here is a link to her practice, Vibrant Smiles, where she works as a dentist NRH (short for North Richland Hills, which is in Texas).
+Here is a link to her practice, Vibrant Smiles, where she works as a family dentist at her clinic in North Richland Hills (located in Texas).
 This is the article in full:

 Do you know that aside form doing our usual oral care regimen at home we should also see our dentists at least twice in a year?
 Ideally, it has to be once every six months.
 For most of us, perhaps the only time we feel compelled to visit our dentists is when we’re experiencing pain and discomfort and more often than not the problem at this point has already gotten worse.
 The primary reason why we should make it a priority to see our dentist is to ensure that our teeth and gums are in excellent condition.
 What is a day in 6 months going to cost you?
 Besides it wouldn’t hurt if you sacrifice two days in a year to see your dentist.
 When we adhere to our oral exams we are ensuring that any potential oral health problem can be controlled or if it already exists which is almost always the case, at least it can be treated early on and dealt with in the most conservative way possible.